A job is the main business object within the HelpMaster that is used for ticketing, tracking and working with.

 The timeline tab displays date and time information about the job since it was logged.
 See the Job Timeline for further details.

 The properties tab displays meta-data about the job, as well as some configuration options.
+This tab is useful for determining how the job was created, who, or what created it, and what job template (if any) was used.

 Don’t purge: This checkbox is used to flag a job that should not be deleted/purged.
 By default, the Purge Wizard will not delete these jobs unless explicitly instructed to do so.